About This Chapter

 22. Lewis Terman: Biography & Intelligence Quotient

-Lewis Terman was an American psychologist whose early 20th century work has been profoundly influential on the field of educational psychology.
-Through this lesson, you will explore his biography and learn about his contributions to the testing of intelligence quotients.
+Lewis Terman was an American psychologist whose early 20th century work has been profoundly influential in the field of educational psychology.
+Through this lesson, you'll explore his biography and learn about his contributions to the testing of intelligence quotients.

 23. Mary Whiton Calkins & Psychology: Biography & Theory